Nickil13/Tic-Tac-Toe/README.md

 2. Install required packages using `npm i`

 3. Start the project with `npm start`.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+## Playing the game

+Take turns clicking the board tiles.
+The first player with a full row, column or diagonal of their shape wins.

+Have fun!